 Studies consistently show that after helping others, people feel stronger and more energetic; less depressed, calmer and happier.

 Take care of yourself by doing things to make you feel and look healthy.

-We often put ourselves last, whether it be family and work responsibilities or a nagging guilt that doing the opposite equals “self-indulgence.”
+We often put ourselves last, whether it be family and work responsibilities or a pang of nagging guilt that doing the opposite equals “self-indulgence.”

 Never mind all that – taking care of someone or something else, and taking care of yourself are not mutually exclusive concepts.
 And it doesn’t require much time or forethought.
 Each and every day, do just one thing to make you happy; when the week is up, you’ll have accumulated a treasure trove of happy feelings.

 Want more happy habits?
 Action for Happiness, a movement committed to finding and sharing ways to be happy, offers these “Ten Keys for Happier Living” (and they make it easy to remember, with the acronym GREAT DREAM):

 - Giving – Do things for others